-- Α. General: - Certified Wood Materials: Fabricate cabinets with wood and wood-based products 1. produced from wood obtained from forests certified by an FSC-accredited certification body to comply with FSC STD-01-001, "FSC Principles and Criteria for Forest Stewardship."

-- Adhesives and Composite Wood and Agrifiber Products: Do not use products that 2. contain urea formaldehvde. - 3.
-Adhesives: Use adhesives that comply with the testing and product requirements of the California Department of Health Services' "Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers." - 4 Composite Wood and Agrifiber Products: Products shall comply with the testing and product requirements of the California Department of Health Services' "Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers." - 5.
-Hardwood Lumber: Kiln dried to 7 percent moisture content. - Softwood Lumber: Kiln dried to 10 percent moisture content.
-6. - Hardwood Plywood: HPVA HP-1[, made with adhesive containing no urea 7. formaldehvdel. - 8.
-Particleboard: ANSI A208.1, Grade M-2[, made with binder containing no urea formaldehvdel. - a.
-Recycled Content: Not less than 25 percent preconsumer or postconsumer recycled content. - 9 Straw-based particleboard complying with requirements in Particleboard: ANSI A208.1, Grade M-2, except for density. - ANSI A208.2, Grade MD[, made with binder Medium-Density Fiberboard: 10. containing no urea formaldehyde]. - Recycled Content: Not less than 25 percent preconsumer or postconsumer a. recycled content. - Hardboard: ANSI A135.4, Class 1 Tempered.
-11. - Recycled Content: Not less than 25 percent preconsumer or postconsumer a. recycled content. - Β. Exposed Materials: - 1.
-Exposed Wood Species: Maple. - Select materials for compatible color and grain.
-Do not use two adjacent a. exposed surfaces that are noticeably dissimilar in color, grain, figure, or natural character markings. - Staining and Finish: As selected by Architect from manufacturer's full range. b.
+- 1. Certified Wood Materials: Fabricate cabinets with wood and wood-based products produced from wood obtained from forests certified by an FSC-accredited certification body to comply with FSC STD-01-001, "FSC Principles and Criteria for Forest Stewardship." - 2.
+Adhesives and Composite Wood and Agrifiber Products: Do not use products that contain urea formaldehyde. - 3.
+Adhesives: Use adhesives that comply with the testing and product requirements of the California Department of Health Services' "Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers." - 4.
+Composite Wood and Agrifiber Products: Products shall comply with the testing and product requirements of the California Department of Health Services' "Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers." - 5.
+Hardwood Lumber: Kiln dried to 7 percent moisture content. - 6.
+Softwood Lumber: Kiln dried to 10 percent moisture content. - 7.
+Hardwood Plywood: HPVA HP-1[, made with adhesive containing no urea formaldehyde]. - 8.
+Particleboard: ANSI A208.1, Grade M-2[, made with binder containing no urea formaldehyde]. - a.
+Recycled Content: Not less than 25 percent preconsumer or postconsumer recycled content. - 9.
+Particleboard: Straw-based particleboard complying with requirements in ANSI A208.1, Grade M-2, except for density. - 10.
+Medium-Density Fiberboard: ANSI A208.2, Grade MD[, made with binder containing no urea formaldehyde]. - a.
+Recycled Content: Not less than 25 percent preconsumer or postconsumer recycled content. - 11.
+Hardboard: ANSI A135.4, Class 1 Tempered. - a.
+Recycled Content: Not less than 25 percent preconsumer or postconsumer recycled content.